 Admission to the programme Master in Fine Art requires:

 - A completed Bachelor’s degree (180 ECTS) in Fine Art or equivalent, with at least 80 ETCS in either art, design, architecture, crafts, photography

 - PLEASE NOTE!
 The portfolio must be saved as one (1) PDF document before uploading on Søknadsweb

 - Documentation of 6 – 8 work samples.
 Each work sample can include up to 5 pictures, for example how the work is installed, close-ups and so on

 - Include a link if you have sound or video files

 - Written reflections in English on the submitted work samples (maximum of one page)

 - Written description in English about artistic direction and focus (maximum of half a page)

 Admission will be determined by an overall assessment of the applicant's qualifications, the quality of previous artistic work demonstrated by submitted portfolio and the interview.

 The teaching will provide the students with tools that enable them to acquaint themselves in the international art field, and to reflect on and competently discuss artistic work, produced by themselves or others, both textually and orally.
-The learning activities are centered on the student's studio practice and presentations of artistic work.
-The programme includes workshops, seminars, artist talks, studio discussions and supervision.
-The student must both attend group exhibitions and solo exhibitions, as well as participate in other learning activities.

 In the 2nd semester, students will have the option of attending a foreign university as an international exchange student through agreements related to the programme.